10 Things I Didn’t Know About Algae

 These organisms can grow attached to the ground or rocks, or remain suspended in the water column.
 This adaptability allows them to thrive in very diverse conditions and play a key role in different aquatic ecosystems.

-3. Algae Pollute Water
+3. Excess Algae Can Reduce Oxygen in Water

 4. Algal Blooms Can Harm Human Health